PhlebMastery

 Limitations and ongoing improvements

 The course teaches theory.
-It does not teach the manual skill of drawing blood from a real human being — that is a manual skill that can only be learned through supervised, in-person practice on consenting subjects, manikins, or in a clinical placement.
-The course does not include real-time clinical decision support, does not substitute for the in-house training your employer or training body may require, and is not a medical device.
+The manual skill of drawing blood from a real human being can only be learned through supervised, in-person practice — on consenting subjects, manikins, or in a clinical placement.
+PhlebMastery is the cheapest credible first step toward a full credential, not a replacement for the route through your country’s regulator or professional training body.

 See also our About, Privacy policy, and Terms of service.